o-x-y-g-e-n/bestuxschool/content/posts/2022-01-02--southern-methodist-university/index.md

 ---

-## Faculty at  M.A in Design & Innovation - Southern Methodist University (SMU) [🔗](https://www.smu.edu/Lyle/Academics/Multidisciplinary-Programs/MADI/People)
+## Faculty at  M.A in Design & Innovation - Southern Methodist University (SMU) [read more](https://www.smu.edu/Lyle/Academics/Multidisciplinary-Programs/MADI/People)
 Faculty in the department of Lyle School of Engineering at the Southern Methodist University  collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)